 Why these standard licenses?

 These licenses were originally sponsored by and developed in close co-operation with major subscription agents: EBSCO, Harrassowitz, and Swets.
-Since that time, this site has been maintained and updated by John Cox Associates Ltd as a service to publishers and to librarians.
+Since that time, this site has been maintained and updated by John Cox and now by Ringgold as a service to publishers and to librarians.

 How have they been developed?